Dheeru-Reddy-ui/Eco-Habits-Tracker/README.md

-1. Hiow to run the code
+1. How to run the code
 npm install
 npm run dev